Disclosure: this site is reader-supported. When you buy through links on our site, we may earn a small commission, at no extra cost to you.

 For most pets, grain free is a top notch choice in nutrition.
 But when we tried the switch, we found that our Alice couldn't tolerate it.
 She experienced severe diarrhea and weight loss.

-I couldn't believe that it was the grain free food, but the vet had me go back (our regular food contains just a bit of grain, no corn) and she returned to normal.
+I couldn't believe that it was the grain free, but the vet had me go back to feeding our previous formula (which contains just a bit of grain, no corn) and she returned to normal.
 Go figure!

-Definitely read our articles on finding the best cat food and cat food ingredients to learn more.
+Definitely read our articles on finding the best cat diet and ingredients to learn more.

 Congratulations on your new boy!
 Send in a picture sometime, we love to meet new Coonies!